New and Improved EXTREME FAT BURN Version!

 For a mint-chocolate taste, add 1-2 teaspoons mint extract.

-For a “Resse’s” like taste, add 4 tablespoons unsweetened peanut flour (and leave the mint out).
+For a “Reese’s” like taste, add 4 tablespoons unsweetened peanut flour (and leave the mint out).
+Or sprinkle in a bunch of real peanuts!

 - Melt coconut oil in a pan (stove on medium-low).
 Note: if you live somewhere that causes it to be above 75° in your house, you will find that your coconut oil is already melted, which allows you to skip this melting step.